django-denmark/django-consent/README.rst

      :alt: Documentation Status

 *Manages consent from the user's perspective and with GDPR in mind*

+**June 2025:** This project is currently in hiatus, pending an update to its codebase to align with GovStack's Consent specification and introduce new a Developer-oriented set of tools for handling consent in Django models.

 **October 2023:** There are still some incomin architectural changes in the `Consent Building Block <https://govstack.gitbook.io/bb-consent/>`__ 1.1 that we are waiting for.